keboola/developers-docs/extend/docker/tutorial/setup.md

     docker run --volume=/hostPath/:/containerPath/ imageName

 Do not use any spaces around `:`.
-The details of file sharing are dependent on the host OS you're using.
+The details of file sharing are dependent on the host OS you are using.
 There is a very
 useful [guide for Rocker image](https://github.com/rocker-org/rocker/wiki/Sharing-files-with-host-machine) which describes all the sharing options in great detail.